ajay-CaTi/a1/README.md

 const root = ReactDOM.createRoot(document.getElementById("root"));

+# Array List Of Object, of children to make parallel child elements

 # root.render(JOB IS TAKE THE OBJECT CREATE THE ELEMENT H1 TAG AND PUT IT INSIDE ROOT ELEMENT)

 # createElement= CREATE REACT ELEMENT LAST OF DAY IT IS OBJECT